BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Step 5:** Post OCLP change

-- If OCLP root patching is successfully (Step 4), remove the following boot-args , if they were added from the previous steps:
+- If OCLP root patching is successful (Step 4), remove the following boot-args, if they were added from the previous steps:
 	- "-amd_no_dgpu_accel"
 	- "nv_disable=1"
 	- "amfi=0x80"